emirgarip/rock-paper-scissors/README.md

 3. Import the project into your IDE as a Java project.

+4. Open terminal and run `mvn clean install`

-4. Once the project is imported, navigate to the Main class located at `org.abas.main.Main`.
+5. Once the project is imported, navigate to the Main class located at `org.abas.main.Main`.

-5. Run the `main` method in the Main class to start the game.
+6. Run the `main` method in the Main class to start the game.

-6. The game will prompt you to enter your username.
+7. The game will prompt you to enter your username.

-7. Follow the instructions to enter your move: R for Rock, P for Paper, S for Scissors, or Q to quit the game.
+8. Follow the instructions to enter your move: R for Rock, P for Paper, S for Scissors, or Q to quit the game.

-8. After each round, the game will display your move and the computer's move, along with the outcome.
+9. After each round, the game will display your move and the computer's move, along with the outcome.

-9. Keep playing until you decide to quit by entering 'Q'.
+10. Keep playing until you decide to quit by entering 'Q'.

 ## app.properties Structure